ringtailsoftware/lyuba/README.md

 On successful tooting, `ok`=`true`.
 On failure `ok`=`false`

+## Use without embedding password into firmware

+For security reasons you might not want to embed a Mastodon password into your code.
+Lyuba can also work directly with an access token that you create from the web interface.

+In your Mastodon instance web site, go to "Preferences" -> "Development" -> "New application".
+Give the application a name, everything else is optional.
+Click "Submit", then click on your new application in the list.
+Read off the "Your access token" and note it down.

+The access token can be used with Lyuba by adding "Bearer " to the beginning and passing it to `lyuba_toot()`.
+For example, if your access token is "abc123", then you can toot with:

+    lyuba_init();
+    lyuba_toot("Bearer abc123", "Hello world", NULL);

 ## Notes

  - Lyuba should be considered insecure.
 No certificate checks are performed and your Mastodon password is baked into your firmware